akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 Godfrey looked at his hands, silent.
 The Duchess became frustrated.

 “I shall speak plainly, Godfrey.
-Either make it clear to all that the woman is under your protection, else you risk insulting our father's name and the vow he made.
+Either make it clear to all that the woman is under your protection, else you risk insulting our father’s name and the vow he made.
 Regardless of what people say, he is the King and people do respect that.
 Am I not right?
 Brother?”

 Finally, Godfrey turned to her.
 “Sooth, sister.
 Your counsel is wise.
 You speak the truth.
 I pay heed.
 I shall do this from now on.”